Exploring the non-stationarity of coastal sea level probability distributions: Methodology

 \subsection{Linking changes in quantiles to changes in statistical moments}

 The quantile regression step allows us to quantify slopes in $N$ quantiles.
 This quantification can come at the expense of interpretability, especially when $N$ is large and when analyzing more than one time series.
 To facilitate analysis and interpretation, we quantify how changes in quantiles of a distribution are driven by changes in the mean, variance, skewness and kurtosis therefore defining a single framework to study changes in quantiles and moments.
 All throughout the paper we refer to the mean, variance, skewness and kurtosis as $(m_{1},m_{2},m_{3},m_{4})$ for practical convenience, and report their mathematical expression in the Appendix, Section \ref{app:moments_definition}.
-A possible way to link changes in quantile to changes moments is to project quantile slopes, $\beta_{1}(q_{p})$, onto a set of functions. \cite{mckinnon2016changing} showed that a set of polynomials can be empirically derived by observing how quantiles of a distribution change when changing its moments one at a time.
+A possible way to link changes in quantile to changes in moments was proposed in \cite{mckinnon2016changing}.
+The authors empirically derived a set of polynomials by observing how quantiles of a distribution change when changing its moments one at a time.
 The lack of orthogonality of such functions motivated the authors to adopt Legendre polynomials, which are orthogonal by construction and share similar shapes to the derived functions.
 Inspired by \cite{mckinnon2016changing}, here we approach the problem from a theoretical point of view.
 We take advantage of the work of \cite{Cornish} and define a unified framework useful to study and explore temporal changes in both quantiles and moments of a distribution.